 The family’s story began in 2002 on the island of Mljet, which has a long tradition of producing home-grown products.
 The family started collecting old recipes for local delicacies.

 They followed the advice of their grandmothers, which led to the creation of Stella Croatica.
 “Our mission is to revive the forgotten recipes of our grandmothers and present them in a new light [to] preserve the cultural heritage of our region.”
-The company has always followed HACCP principles, a way of managing food safety, and the new production facility (shown above) was build according to those principles.
-Stella Croatica was the first Croatian company to receive HALAL certification.
+The company has always followed HACCP principles, a way of managing food safety, and the new production facility (shown above) was built according to those principles.
+Stella Croatica was also the first Croatian company to receive HALAL certification.